 Beginners and advanced skiers alike can cover a huge amount of ski terrain and then all meet up in the same mountain restaurants for a well deserved vin chaud and lunchtime raclette.
 The Three Valleys is easily accessible from airports including Geneva, Grenoble, Lyon and Chambery and is also within a driving distance of the UK.
 Courchevel Le Praz has a Telecabine lift which takes you directly into Courchevel 1850 in less than 10 minutes, as well as having a very fast chairlift linking Courchevel Le Praz to the La Tania ski area and then fast access to the Meribel and Val Thorens valleys.

 Chalets in Courchevel

 The four villages of Courchevel all offer something different but there are good reasons we’ve chosen to situate our chalets in Courchevel Le Praz.
 Le Praz is a traditional, beautiful and idyllic Courchevel village that offer everything a great chalet holiday needs.
 Our chalets are in great locations near to the lifts, not far from the resort centre and with amazing views.
-Your Mountain Heaven chalet host welcoming you back after a great day, serving great dinners and giving you local advice completes the Courchevel chalet holiday experience.

 The Foreign and Commonwealth Office (FCO) issues travel advice on destinations, which include information on passports, visas, health, safety and security can be viewed here.